-And while they can primarily help people with breathing conditions like asthma or also those who live near highly polluted areas, common folk can also use them to get rid of odors and toxic materials.
+And while they can primarily help people with breathing conditions like asthma or those who live near highly polluted areas, ordinary folk can also use them to eliminate odors and toxic materials.

 Are Air Purifiers Bad for You?

-Air Purifiers that produce a lot of Ozone can potentially be harmful to the human body.
-However, most Air Purifiers nowadays produce little to no Ozone while some of them actually even eliminate it.
+Air Purifiers that produce a lot of Ozone can potentially harm the human body.
+However, most Air Purifiers nowadays make little to no Ozone, while some even eliminate it.

 Do I need an Air Purifier for Each Room?

 It depends.
-Some purifiers can cover your whole home or a floor of a home.
-While others are limited to how much square footage they can handle.
-So make sure you check the coverage of the air purifier to determine how many you would need in your home.
+Some cleaners can cover your whole home or a floor of a house.
+At the same time, others are limited to how much square footage they can handle.
+So, check the air purifier coverage to determine how many you would need in your home.

-Of course, the more you need the more expensive it is.
-So you might consider getting a portable air purifier that allows you to easily carry it from room to room.
+Of course, the more you need, the more expensive it is.
+So you might consider getting a portable air purifier that allows you to carry it from room to room easily.

 If someone in your household is sick with a cold, the flu, covid, or any other illness that transmits through the air, then you should keep an air purifier in that room and close the door.

-Even if you have a whole home purifer, it makes sense to have single air purifer in that sick room to prevent the virus from spreading to others in your home.
+Even if you have a whole home cleaner, it makes sense to have a single air purifier in that sick room to prevent the virus from spreading to others in your home.

 Can I leave my Air Purifier On 24/7?